Subaru check engine light, flashing cruise – Surprisingly easy fix!

 Conclusion

-Subarus, although notorious in many parts of the world, is not the most reliable of cars.
+Subarus (especially older variants), although notorious in many parts of the world, are not always the most reliable of cars.
 However, different models are similar in technology which can help in diagnosing the issues easier.

 You may face other issues not mentioned in this article.
 There are a bunch of things that Subaru owners can face.
 To help Subaru owners, I have listed the potential and most common problems many mechanics and myself have encountered over the years.